shrististha/shrististha/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </h1>
   <p>
-    I'm a data enthusiast with a passion for solving real-world problems through data and software.
-With hands-on experience across data science, analytics, and visualization, I love translating complex datasets into actionable insights.
+      I am a tech-driven professional with a strong foundation in data analysis, quality assurance, and machine learning.
+I enjoy building solutions that bridge the gap between data and decision-making, while writing clean, maintainable code.
+With a passion for problem-solving and continuous learning, I'm currently open to new opportunities.
   </p>
   <div id="badges">
     <a href="https://www.linkedin.com/in/shristi-stha/" target="_blank">